janos-ss/test1/README.md

 **Language plugin file generation**
 To create and maintain html and metadata rules files.
-It relies on the `sonarpedia.json` a rules directory designated by the `sonarpedia.json` file.
+It relies on the `sonarpedia.json` and a rules directory designated by the `sonarpedia.json` file.
 This `sonarpedia.json` is typically at the root directory of the language plugin and the following command are run from that directory.
   * `init`:  as `init -language foo -rulesDir (rules)`.
 In the current directory, generate a `sonarpedia.json` file pointing on a `rules` directory.
 This `rules` directory is to be populated with html description and json metadata files.
   * `generate`: as  `generate -rule S1234 S3456`.
-Read the `sonarpedia.json` file in the current directory, generate html and json files for designated rules.
+Read the `sonarpedia.json` file in the current directory, generate html and json files for designated rules in the `rules` directory.
   * `update`: Read the `sonarpedia.json` file in the current directory, find the rules and update their html description.
 Update `sonarpedia.json` timestamps.

-The format of `sonarpedia.json` is described in  [Sonarpedia-schema.json|file https://github.com/SonarSource/sonar-rule-api/blob/master/sonarpedia-schema.json] file.
+The format of `sonarpedia.json` is described in the [Sonarpedia-schema.json file](https://github.com/SonarSource/sonar-rule-api/blob/master/sonarpedia-schema.json).
-It supports more than one language in a plugin.
+It permits to have more than one language.

 ***Additional options:***
   * -preserve-filenames : Use the rule keys provided by "-rule" to construct the name of output files, this allow to use legacy keys.